 In recent years, we have studied the carbon footprint of our different operations in more detail.
 In 2019 and 2020, we evaluated the carbon footprint of our facilities in Herttoniemi (Helsinki, Finland), our other offices and the stores we operate globally.
 The footprint covers the most significant scope 1–3 emissions of these operations according to the GHG protocol, including energy production and consumption, the use of materials and equipment, the waste generated as well as eating, business travel and commuting of the personnel in Marimekko locations.

 The heart of our operations– our printing factory, located in Herttoniemi since the 1970s, as well as the adjacent headquarters and two stores – has played an important role in reducing our carbon footprint.
-Nearly 80 percent of the energy used in the property is already from renewable sources.
+Already 100 percent of purchased electricity and nearly 80 percent of the energy used in the property is from renewable sources.
 In addition, sizeable renovations have been made in the property with special focus on energy efficiency.
 In just a few years, we have been able to considerably reduce both electricity and heating consumption, and we continue to work on these.
 Our new target is to reduce emissions from our own operations by 40 percent from the 2019 level by the end of 2025.

 In addition to continuous development work, we want to slow down the climate change by offsetting the current emissions of our own operations.
 In order to offset the emissions from our printing factory, our offices and the stores we operate, we have supported a reforestation project in Uganda through myclimate, a non-profit organization based in Switzerland and specializing in voluntary CO2 compensation measures.
 The project promotes sustainable forest management by encouraging local communities to reforest areas and implement sustainable forest management plans that reduce the need to cut down forests valuable to biodiversity.
 In addition, the project supports the diversification of incomes for the local communities, thus further reducing the pressure on the forests.
 Protecting the local forests enables increased carbon sequestration as well as conserving biodiversity in the area.
 In addition to this project, we also offset all emissions from our store and e-commerce deliveries in Finland as well as from e-commerce deliveries elsewhere in Europe.